 4. Wherever You Go, There You Are by Jon Kabat-Zinn

-Jon Kabat-Zinn is often considered the father of the modern mindfulness movement and Mindfulness Based Stress Reduction (MBSR).
-As a cardiologist and practicing Buddhist, Kabat-Zinn knew that reducing stress was one of the most effective ways to help his patients prevent another heart attack or keep the first one from happening.
+Jon Kabat-Zinn is often considered the father of the modern mindfulness movement.
+He developed and founded Mindfulness Based Stress Reduction (MBSR) at the University of Massachusetts Medical School in 1979.
+He realized that mindfulness could provide effective ways to help patients with a wide variety of physical and mental health challenges, from anxiety to heart attacks.
+Many peer-reviewed studies have attested to the effectiveness of these techniques.
 But lifestyle changes are known to be some of the hardest for patients to make.
-By translating the spiritual language of Buddhism into practical, non-sectarian, medical terms, Kabat-Zinn helped bring the techniques of meditation to a vast audience.
+A practicing Buddhist, Kabat-Zinn translated the spiritual language of Buddhism into practical, non-sectarian, medical terms, Kabat-Zinn helped bring the techniques of meditation to a vast audience.

 In Wherever You Go, There You Are, Kabat-Zinn’s first book on the subject, he lays out the case for the practice of mindfulness as a healthy alternative to medication in addressing stress in everyday life.
 If you are looking for a practical, straight forward, book to help you begin a practice of meditation and keep you motivated along the way in your meditation journey, Wherever You Go, There You Are is a great place to start.